Skip to Main Content University Library LibGuides

 Barriers to Change Possible Position/Argument to Address the Barrier Resources

-Budgetary limitations Investment costs will provide future financial savings Fears that IPM is more expensive than traditional pest control (See page 166)
+Budgetary limitations Investment costs will provide future financial savings IPM in Schools: A How-To Manual addresses this.
+See p.
+166 -- Fears that IPM is more expensive than traditional pest control

 Time necessary to draft and adopt an IPM policy and designate an IPM coordinator Pest management practices and policies can have an important impact on the quality of the school's environment.
 IPM in Schools - Model Pesticide Safety and IPM Guidance Policy for School Districts

 Support at the decision-making (district or state) level for implementation of an IPM program U.S. EPA is encouraging school officials to adopt IPM practices and supporting this with guidelines for beginning the process.
-Managing Pests in Schools
+U.S. EPA Integrated Pest Management Tools: Resources to Support IPM Implementation

 Legislative requirements or compliance directives from the state or district School pesticide policies and programs are being adopted across the country and are continually improving.
 State and Local School Pesticide Policies

 Internal support and commitment for maintenance and monitoring Examples of school IPM plans and forms, as well as what to look for, assist maintenance with monitoring.
-School IPM Directory and Integrated Pest Management Tools: Resources to Support IPM Implementation
+U.S. EPA Integrated Pest Management Tools: Resources to Support IPM Implementation